zalando/postgres-operator/docs/reference/cluster_manifest.md

   a map of usernames to user flags for the users that should be created in the cluster by the operator.
-User flags are a list, allowed elements are `SUPERUSER`, `REPLICATION`, `INHERIT`, `LOGIN`, `NOLOGIN`, `CREATEROLE`, `CREATEDB`, `BYPASSRLS`.
+User flags are a list, allowed elements are `SUPERUSER`, `REPLICATION`, `INHERIT`, `LOGIN`, `NOLOGIN`, `CREATEROLE`, `CREATEDB`, `BYPASSURL`.
 A login user is created by default unless NOLOGIN is specified, in which case the operator creates a role.
 One can specify empty flags by providing a JSON empty array '*[]*'.
 If the config option `enable_cross_namespace_secret` is enabled you can specify the namespace in